insomnimus/ps-dotenv/readme.md

 Dotenv, when there are env files under $PWD or its parents, adds approximately 2 milliseconds to the prompt, which itself takes about 5 milliseconds.
 If no env files are detected, there's pretty much no overhead.

+# Installation
+You have 2 options:

+## Download a Release Archive
+Simply download the latest release from [the releases page](https://github.com/insomnimus/ps-dotenv/releases).

+Download `Dotenv.zip`, extract and put the `Dotenv` directory under your `$PSModulePath` as with any other module.

 ## Building the Project
 Make sure you have all the requirements installed: